foone/SierraDeathGenerator/README.md

 * Stardew Valley
 * Street Fighter II
 * Teenage Mutant Ninja Turtles 1 (NES)
+* ToeJam & Earl in Panic on Funkotron (ToeJame & Earl 2)
 * Wally Bear and the NO!
 Gang
 * Wrath of the Black Manta
 * Zero Wing (Genesis/Megadrive)